Fast and Accurate: Video Enhancement using Sparse Depth: Evaluation Methodology

 \paragraph{Dataset} We use the KITTI dataset~\cite{Geiger2013kitti}, which provides sequences of synchronized LiDAR, camera, and IMU data.
 Following the common practices, we preprocess the dataset for different tasks.
 For super-resolution we downsize the videos by 4$\times$ in both dimensions using bicubic interpolation, similar to VESPCN~\cite{caballero2017vespcn}; for deblurring we add Gaussian blur to the videos, similar to EDVR~\cite{wang2019edvr}; for denoising we apply random noises to the videos, similar to DVDnet~\cite{tassano2019dvdnet}.

+\paragraph{Evaluation Metrics} To evaluate the efficacy of our method, we use two metrics, PSNR and SSIM, to qualitatively evaluate the results.
+We also show the runtime performance of different methods by measuring the execution time of different methods on two platforms, one is the Nvidia RTX 2080 GPU; the other is the mobile Volta GPU on Nvidia's recent Jetson Xavier platform~\cite{xavier}.
+Each execution time is averaged over 1000 runs.

-\paragraph{Design Parameters} Unless otherwise noted, we use a patch size of $3 \times 3$ in all super-resolution tasks, and a patch size of $7 \times 7$ in deblurring and denoising tasks.
-For the \mode{MPC+IMU} variant, 5 point clouds are registered for motion estimation.
-We will study the system's sensitivity with respect to these two design parameters (\Sect{sec:eval:sen}).
+\paragraph{Design Parameters} Unless otherwise noted, we use a block size of $3 \times 3$ in super resolution, and a block size of $7 \times 7$ in deblurring and denoising tasks.
+Five point clouds are registered for flow estimation.
+We will study the sensitivity to these two design parameters (\Sect{sec:eval:sen}).